What is profit sharing?

 However—and this is a key point—a business must establish a specific formula for deciding how contributions to a profit-sharing plan will be made.
 What’s more, businesses are not allowed to discriminate in favor of highly compensated employees through profit-sharing distributions.

-And finally, as part of the structure of profit-sharing plans, the money provided to employees must go into a separate account for each employee.
+As part of the structure of profit-sharing plans, the money provided to employees must go into a separate account for each employee.
 These accounts are tax-deferred retirement accounts.

 Rules and regulations surrounding profit-sharing plans